influxdata/docs-v2/content/influxdb/cloud/tools/grafana.md

 ---
-title: Use Grafana with InfluxDB
+title: Use Grafana with InfluxDB Cloud
 description: >
   Use [Grafana](https://grafana.com/) to visualize data from your **InfluxDB Cloud** instance.
 menu: